Quick Start

 In these deployment logs, 0x4cb20fa9e6FdFE8FDb6CE0942c5f40d49c898646 is the address of the SP1MockVerifier contract.

-Step 3: Deploy the OPSuccinctL2OutputOracle contract
+Deploy the OPSuccinctL2OutputOracle contract

 This contract is a modification of Optimism's L2OutputOracle contract which verifies a proof along with the proposed state root.